-Observe that, so far, nothing guarantees that the outcome judgment $F(J_1, ..., J_n)$ of proposition-wise voting is consistent.
+Observe that an arbitrarily given structure of winning coalitions does, in general, not generate an aggregation rule in our sense, since nothing guarantees that the collective propositions determined by proposition-wise voting form a consistent judgement set.
 The necessary and sufficient condition for consistency can be described as follows.